DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/DOCUMENTS/Functional acknowledgement outbound.md

 #### Line fields

-The Functional Acknowledgement only has header fields, and thus no line fields.
+The Functional Acknowledgement only has header fields.
 Header details are repeated.